 As per Prop 47, the cash saved from detaining fewer individuals for minor offenses would be used in the following ways:

 - 25% would go to the California education department to support initiatives whose aim is to reduce truancy.
 It would also help students who face the risk of discontinuing school or becoming victims of crimes.

 - 10% would be allocated to the victim’s compensation fund

 - 65% would go to supporting public agency initiatives which provide treatments of mental health and substance abuse, as well as diversion programs to those individuals in the criminal justice system

-Get an Attorney Who Understands Proposition 47 Near Me
+Get an Los Angeles Criminal Lawyer Who Understands Proposition 47

 If you have questions about prop 47 or are wondering how you can have your sentence reduced under this law, reach out to the Los Angeles Criminal Attorney.
 You will be granted the services of a competent attorney with whom you will confidently talk about your case.
 Call us at 424-333-0943 for a free consultation and for any help you require.
 We have our offices in Los Angeles, which is strategically located for convenient access.
 Contact us today!